Windows Font Cache Service Failed to Start and High CPU

 Reinstall Windows Font Cache Service

-This stops the font cache service, re-registers the DLL file for the service, and then gets it going again.
+This stops the font cache service, re-registers the DLL file for the service, and then starting it up again.

-Please note, these are advanced steps.
+Please note that these are advanced steps.
 Only try them if you’re sure about what you’re doing.
 If you’re not comfortable, it’s a good idea to ask for help from a pro.
 And, always make a system restore point before you start changing things, just in case something goes wrong.

 Nyau Wai Hoe